 - (a) Several amendments serve to align the Act with the codes of good practice and to clarify the application of the Act and the Minister's powers to make codes.
-These amendments are the following: - (i) The incorporation of key definitions such as "B-BBEE initiative" and "fronting practice" in the Act (proposed section 1). - (ii) The Minister's power to issue sector codes of good practice is clarified (proposed section 9(1)(e)). - (iii) The Minister is empowered to allow organs of state and public entities to set criteria for procurement and other economic activities that exceed those set in the codes of good practice (proposed section 9(6)). - (iv) The status of the codes of good practice is clarified by providing explicitly that they remain in effect until amended, replaced or repealed (proposed section 9(7)).
+These amendments are the following: - (i) The incorporation of key definitions such as "B-BBEE initiative" and "fronting practice" in the Act (proposed section 1). - (ii) The Minister's power to issue sector codes of good practice is clarified and the Minister is further empowered to define and interpret local production and content and establish indicators to measure local production and content (proposed section 9(1)(e)). - (iii) The Minister is empowered to allow organs of state and public entities to set criteria for procurement and other economic activities that exceed those set in the codes of good practice (proposed section 9(6)).

-- (v) An obligation is created in terms of which organs of state and public entities must apply relevant codes of good practice (proposed section 10(i)). - (b) The status of the sector codes is further clarified by providing that an enterprise in a sector in respect of which the Minister has issued a sector code may only be measured for B-BBEE compliance in accordance with that sector code (proposed section 10(2)). - (c) Enterprises in a sector are required to report annually on their compliance with B-BBEE to their sector council (proposed section 10(3)).
+- (iv) The status of the codes of good practice is clarified by providing explicitly that they remain in effect until amended, replaced or repealed (proposed section 9(7)). - (b) The status of the sector codes is further clarified by providing that an enterprise in a sector in respect of which the Minister has issued a sector code may only be measured for B-BBEE compliance in accordance with that sector code (proposed section 10(2)). - (c) Enterprises in a sector are required to report annually on their compliance with B-BBEE to their sector council (proposed section 10(3)).